-Common Unit Membership Redemption and AMC Mandatory Ownership Divestitures- The NCM LLC Operating Agreement provides a redemption right of the founding members to exchange common membership units of NCM LLC for shares of the Company's common stock on a one-for-one basis, or at the Company's option, a cash payment based on the threeday variable weighted average closing price of NCM, Inc.'s common stock prior to the redemption date.
-In December 2016, AMC agreed to a proposed final judgment in a lawsuit brought by the DOJ in connection with AMC's acquisition of Carmike.
-Pursuant to the final judgment, AMC was required to divest the majority of its equity interests in NCM LLC and NCM, Inc., based upon a predetermined schedule so that by June 20, 2019 it owned no more than 4.99% of NCM LLC's common membership units and NCM, Inc. common stock, taken together, on a fully converted basis ("NCM's outstanding equity interests").
+Common Unit Membership Redemption and AMC Mandatory Ownership Divestitures- The NCM LLC Operating Agreement provides a redemption right of the founding members to exchange common membership units of NCM LLC for shares of the Company's common stock on a one-for-one basis, or at the Company's option, a cash payment based on the three-day variable weighted average closing price of NCM, Inc.'s common stock prior to the redemption date.
 During the year ended December 28, 2017, AMC exercised the redemption right of an aggregate 15.6 million common membership units for a like number of shares of NCM, Inc.'s common stock.
-Pursuant to ASC 810-10-45, the Company accounted for the change in its ownership interest in NCM LLC as an equity transaction whereby, the issuance of shares of NCM, Inc. common stock were offset by the purchase of NCM LLC's (a subsidiary's) equity within the Consolidated Statement of Equity.
+Pursuant to ASC 810-10-45, the Company accounted for the changes in its ownership interest in NCM LLC as equity transactions whereby, the issuance of shares of NCM, Inc. common stock were offset by the purchase of NCM LLC's (a subsidiary's) equity within the Consolidated Statement of Equity.
 Further, no gain or loss was recognized in the Consolidated Statements of Income.
-During the years ended December 27, 2018 and December 28, 2017, AMC sold 1.0 million and 14.8 million shares of NCM, Inc., respectively.
+During the six months ended June 28, 2018 and the year ended December 28, 2017, AMC sold 1.0 million and 14.8 million shares of NCM, Inc., respectively.
 The Company did not receive any proceeds from the sale of its common stock by AMC.
-During the years ended December 27, 2018, December 28, 2017 and December 29, 2016, AMC received cash dividends of approximately \$0.3 million, \$0.1 million and \$0.2 million, respectively, on its shares of NCM, Inc. common stock.
-AMC sold the remaining 21,477,480 NCM LLC membership units to Cinemark and Regal in July 2018.
-As of December 27, 2018, AMC did not own any of NCM's outstanding equity interests.
+During the six months ended June 28, 2018 and the year ended December 28, 2017, AMC received cash dividends of approximately \$0.3 million and \$0.1 million, respectively, on its shares of NCM, Inc. common stock.
+AMC sold 21,477,480 NCM LLC membership units to Cinemark and Regal in July 2018.